SuzeShardlow/SuzeShardlow.github.io/_public_speaking/2020-06-17-get-into-data-engineering.md

 The interviews are conducted on Zoom in front of a live audience who can send their questions in via the chat function.
 I select some of these questions to weave into the interview.

 For Get Into...
-Product Management, I approached Head of Consumer Product at Gousto, Melanie McKay, because she has worked in Product Management at a variety of organisations in the public and private sectors over the past 15 years.
-She now leads product management at the UK's largest real estate and property website.
+Data Engineering, I interviewed Sarah Usher and Valentina Romeo.

 Topics we covered included:

-* How to get into technical product management from outside the tech industry
+* The relationship between data engineering and other teams in the business
-* The tools that product managers use
+* How data engineering differs from data analysis, machine learning engineering and data science
-* Common misconceptions about product management
+* What sort of portfolio a budding data engineer should have
-* What Melanie's second-favourite website is...
+* What their favourite takeaways are...

 We record the interviews and post them on YouTube after the event.
 You can watch Get Into...
-Product Management below:
+Data Engineering below:

 <div class="embed-responsive embed-responsive-16by9">
-  <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/yNUHIFwhB5A" allowfullscreen></iframe>
+  <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/mHx20M7Y6do" allowfullscreen></iframe>
 </div><br/>